fastify/github-action-merge-dependabot/README.md

 For more details on how semantic version difference is calculated please see [semver](https://www.npmjs.com/package/semver) package.

-If you set a value other than `any`, PRs that are not semantic version compliant will not be merged.
+If you set a value other than `any`, PRs that are not semantic version compliant are skipped.
 An example of a non-semantic version is a commit hash.

 ### `pr-number`